Wide-Sense Stationarity in Generalized Graph Signal Processing: Numerical Experiments

-To compare the performance of different denoising strategies, the pre-ictal datasets are divided into training and test sets with the same size. \Gls{AWGN} with a range of variances is added to both of these sets to obtain different input SNRs.
-By learning the spectrum of signal from the training set, we aim to recover the signal from the noisy test set.
-The corresponding output SNR (in dB) is taken as a measurement of performance.
+By learning the signal spectrum from the training set, we aim to recover the signal from the noisy test set.
+The corresponding output SNR is taken as a measurement of performance.
 We compare the \gls{GRP} Wiener filter's performance with the time-vertex joint Wiener filter corresponding to the solution of the optimization framework proposed in \cite{LouPer:J19}, which has been shown to outperform both purely time-based and graph-based Wiener filters.
 In this experiment we also include the traditional GSP Wiener filter as a benchmark method.
-We have also tested the purely time-based Wiener filter on this dataset, but the performance is much worse than the other methods, and is omitted here.
+We have tested the purely time-based Wiener filter on this dataset, but the performance is much worse than the other methods, and is omitted here.

 From \cref{fig:WF}, we observe that the \gls{GRP} framework produces the highest output SNR compared to the other benchmark methods.
 This result indicates that the strategy of learning $\hbPsi$ from the training set provides a better fit than using the DFT basis.

+We want to test the denoising performance of the GRP Wiener filter versus other parameterized filters.
+A common strategy (see e.g., Example 2 in \cite{ShuNarFro:J13}) in traditional GSP is to solve the following problem:

+where $\rho$ controls the smoothness of the recovered signal.
+On the other hand, the \gls{MAP} estimator for Gaussian random vectors in $\Real^d$ under the model \cref{eq:denoimod} is obtained as follows:

+where $\sigma^2$ denotes the variance of the noise.
+Combining the above optimization problems, we obtain the following problem under the \gls{GRP} model: